-(28) Principles:
+(33) Principles:

 - a.
 Investment of funds (including in any asset category) will be diversified to manage credit risk (refer above). - b.
 Interest rate security investments will be managed with a 'held to maturity' philosophy. - c.
-Investments are limited to a short-term investment portfolio, and a long-term investment portfolio. - d. investment returns may experience volatility and fluctuations in market value.
+Investments are limited to a short-term investment portfolio, a medium-term investment portfolio, and a long-term investment portfolio. - d. investment returns may experience volatility and fluctuations in market value.
 The University will tolerate volatility as measured against the volatility of a comparable market index in each asset class and a composite index based on the strategic allocation to each asset.
 The indices (eg, ASX All Ordinaries index) used as a measure of an investment manager's performance will also be used to benchmark what is allowable volatility (risk). - e.
 Authority to approve the transfer of funds, including to an approved funds manager, is governed by the University's Financial Delegations.

-Short term investment portfolio (maturity <1 year)
+Short-term investment portfolio (maturity <1 year)

-- (29) This portfolio provides liquidity to meet short term operational and capital commitments by investing in financial instruments that are liquid, at interest rates higher than the transaction bank account and that have minimal chance of loss of capital.
+- (34) This portfolio provides liquidity to meet short-term operational and capital commitments by investing in financial instruments that are liquid, at interest rates higher than the transaction bank account and that have minimal chance of loss of capital.
 A fund manager/s may be engaged to manage part of or this entire fund (see section 5.2.3).
-Investments are limited to cash and fixed interest products and do not involve property or equity investments. - (30) Return required: outperform the weighted average return of Cash: UBS Bank Bill index (short term) & Fixed interest: UBS Composite Bond Index. - (31) Risk appetite: market yields are expected to cause occasional reduced performance.
+Investments are limited to cash and fixed interest products and do not involve property or equity investments. - (35) Return required: outperform the return of the Bloomberg AusBond Bank Bill Index. - (36) Risk appetite: market yields are expected to cause occasional reduced performance.